jrief/django-entangled/README.md

 [JSON field](https://docs.djangoproject.com/en/stable/ref/contrib/postgres/fields/#jsonfield) specific to Postgres.
 For other database implementations, there are plenty of alternatives.

-Typically, the widget associated with a JSON field is a `<textarea ...><textarea>`.
-This textarea widget is very inpracticable for editing.
+When creating from from models, the widget associated with JSON fields, typically is a `<textarea ...><textarea>`.
+This textarea widget is very inpracticable for editing, because it just contains a textual representation of that object notation.
 One possibility is to use a generic [JSON editor](https://github.com/josdejong/jsoneditor), which with some JavaScript, transforms the widget into an attribute-value-pair editor.
 This approach however prevents us from utilizing all the nice features provided by the Django form framework, such as field validation, normalization of data and the usage of foreign keys.
 By using **django-entangled**, one can use a form inheriting from Django's `ModelForm`, and store all or a subset of that form fields in one or more JSON fields inside of the associated model.

 ## Installation